slerman12/BrokenWisdoms-V2-in-progress/8-Holy-Faith.md

 <!--If the other person can know if they’ve been blocked, then that incentivizes blockers to choose the blocking over muting option.
 So maybe apps should have no way of a recipient discovering whether the other person has blocked or muted. -->

-A mute-and-alarm option should be available, so that after a chosen time, for example, a month, year, decade, a blocker can remind themselves that they've put a person on pause, since blocking is a form of bullying sometimes and causes a lot of pain.
+A block/mute-and-alarm option should be available, so that after a chosen time, for example, a month, year, decade, a blocker can remind themselves that they've put a person on pause, since blocking is a form of bullying sometimes and causes a lot of pain.
 - Apps also should allow muters to look at a block-ee's messages without the read receipt going off. <!--It's responsible to peak in to make sure it really isn’t your responsibility, even without the "seen" bell going off.
 But maybe-->
 - Somebody muted should maybe have the choice about whether their messages would be seen if they've been muted.